Care of the Intrapartum Patient

 Contact Hours: 6.3

-Wilson Health is an approved provider by the Ohio Nurses Association an accredited approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
-(OBN-001-91) (OH-109/ 2/1/2021)
+Wilson Health is approved as a provider of nursing continuing professional development by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+(OBN-001-91)

 Co-Provided by PCEO